nicole-mcg/RESTful-PHP/README.md

 This is a PHP framework for a RESTful API.

-It provides an easy framework to add endpoints that handle any request type.
-It also handles database connection, creation and queries.
+It makes it easy to add endpoints by providing the `RESTfulEndpoint` and `DatabaseEndpoint` classes.
+It also provides an interface for SQL database access.

+SQL queries are made to work on all database types, meaning as long as you only use standard SQL types, you should be able to switch just by changing the `connector` attribute.
+To use a database, a connector for the database must exist.
+For a list of possible connectors see http://php.net/manual/en/refs.database.php.
+There is currently only a connector for MySQL.

 Accepts requests as form data or JSON strings.
 Results are JSON strings.